Nishu-workspace/Web-scrapper/Readme.md

 # BeyondChats Blog AI Enhancer

+Note: https://web-scrapper-iota.vercel.app/ is a live link, with 4 enhaced post/articles with proper scrapping, the last one is left to test.
+You can either run the whole script in the backend seperately to test it or tap on improve in the frontend.
+(The frontend button doesn't scrap the competitor's data).

 This project is a MERN stack application designed to scrape blog articles, store them in a database, and use Generative AI (Google Gemini) to rewrite and improve the content using SEO best practices.

 ## 📂 Project Structure